opeltre/domorphic/README.md

 ## plain javascript dynamic templating

-* lightweight syntax to js-design the DOM
+* lightweight syntax to design the DOM in plain js
 * functional and event-based for dynamism

-`vv` lets you design a virtual dom architecture.
+### Design a virtual dom architecture.

-It basically returns a function that you feed with a model object.
+`vv` basically returns a function that you feed with a model object.
-It either acts on the DOM or passively returns a documentFragment
+It either acts on the DOM or passively returns a new documentFragment.

-Choose when you start it
+###Choose when you start it and choose when to update it.

-and choose when to update it.
+Just hook on events dispatched by `vv.emit`.
-Just hook on events dispatched by `vv.emit`. start your app with `vv.start`, redraw or passively update the model with `vv.update`.
+Start your app with `vv.start`, redraw or passively update the model with `vv.update`.

 ## todo: